MicrosoftDocs/power-platform/power-platform/guidance/coe/setup.md

 - [Microsoft Power Platform service admin](../../admin/use-service-admin-role-manage-tenant.md#power-platform-administrator), global tenant admin, or Dynamics 365 service admin.
 - Power Apps Per User license (non-trial) and Microsoft 365 license.
-- Power Automate Per User or Per Flow license (non-trial).
+- Power Automate Per User license, or Per Flow licenses (non-trial) to turn on the flows that are part of the CoE Starter Kit solutions.
 - The identity must be email-enabled.
 - If you'd like to collect telemetry information, such as app launches and unique users per app, you must be granted access to the Audit Log and work with a Global Admin who has access to [Microsoft 365 audit log](/microsoft-365/compliance/search-the-audit-log-in-security-and-compliance#before-you-search-the-audit-log) to complete the setup.